 Finding the Best Places to Retire Since 2006!

-Overview: Mesmerizing turquoise waters and miles of sugar white sand are what lure people to sun-drenched Miramar Beach.
-This classic beach community is nestled along Florida's Panhandle and has grown by 300% during the last 10 to 20 years.
+Mesmerizing turquoise waters and miles of sugar white sand are what lure people to sun-drenched Miramar Beach.
+This classic beach community is nestled along Florida's Panhandle and has grown 46% during the last 10 years.

 Miramar Beach is a census designated place, not an incorporated town, and has tall, white-washed hotels and condominiums lining the beach.
 Neighborhoods, many without sidewalks, are lush and neatly laid out.
 Housing consists of pastel-colored bungalows, short and tall condominiums, Mediterranean-style estates, three story single family homes with triple decker balconies and more.
-Seascape is a golf, beach and tennis resort with some reasonably-priced properties for sale.
 Beach eateries include crab shacks and oyster bars, but there are also pizza joints, sandwich shops and Thai places.
-Shopping venues are primarily antique stores, beach accessory shops and a Winn Dixie, although the Silver Sands Factory Stores, a large outlet mall.
+Shopping venues are primarily antique stores, beach accessory shops, a Winn Dixie and the Silver Sands Factory Stores, a large outlet mall.
 Festivals include Perfect Hues: Baytowne Art and Food Fest, Summer Serenity at the Beach and others.

 Climate: The area has a humid subtropical climate, meaning two seasons a year.
 Summer temperatures are in the 80s and 90s, and winter temperatures are in the 40s, 50s and 60s.
 On average, Miramar Beach receives 65 inches of rain per year.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes

 Crime Rate: Below the national average

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: Hurricane Michael in 2018 caused flooding and beach erosion, as did Hurricane Sally in 2020.
 There will be future hurricanes.